top of page

 Choose voices for your choir

+It's worth noting that Controlla has over 661+ different voices and a myriad of different languages o choose from.
 Select different AI voices (like Lola, Remy, or Scott) for each layer.
 All voices in Controlla are royalty-free, so you can use them in your music without worrying about licensing or permissions — whether you're making demos, releasing songs, or experimenting.

 Using different voices for each layer is what creates separation between parts.
 For example, swapping your high vocals to a female voice instantly adds contrast and makes the choir feel more like multiple singers instead of copies of the same voice.